 My real problem is that I hadn’t taken the time to consider how I spent my time, and why I spent it that way.

-Time is your most valuable resource.
+Your time is a precious resource.
 And once you’ve used it up, it’s gone.

-At the end of your life, you’ll give just about anything to have a few more years of youth.
+At the end of your life, you’ll give just about anything to have a few more years of life.
 Which is why spending your time wisely is such an important issue.

 Your Time Is Your Priorities